 Read the Directions

 There are multiple ways you can exfoliate your face so it’s important to always read the instructions on any sort of physical or chemical exfoliant you use.
-The simplest way to exfoliate is with a toner such as our Ready Steady Glow Daily AHA Tonic.
+The simplest way to exfoliate is with a clean beauty toner such as our Ready Steady Glow Daily AHA Tonic.
 Simply saturate a reusable cotton pad or cloth with the tonic and swipe it across your face and neck, avoiding the eye area.

-Another way to exfoliate your face is with a mask such as our Glycol Lactic Radiance Renewal Mask.
+Another way to exfoliate your face is with a skincare mask such as our Glycol Lactic Radiance Renewal Mask.
 Once again, as with all exfoliants, you’ll want to apply this product to clean skin and avoid the eye area.
 Leave it on for 10 minutes and rinse with lukewarm water or remove with a damp washcloth.
 Mask exfoliants can be a bit more potent and should be avoided if you have extremely sensitive skin.

 Incorporate Other Brightening Products

 When you’re done exfoliating, continue with your skincare routine as normal.
 Remember, your exfoliator of choice has paved the way for the rest of your products to penetrate your skin.
-So apply your favorite serum and moisturizer and relish in the fact that they’re working even better now.
+So apply your favorite face serum and moisturizer and relish in the fact that they’re working even better now.

 Follow with Sun Protection